Mculover666/Hexo-Blog-Source/themes/hexo-theme-matery/README.md

 #### Suggestions for other changes to the `_config.yml`:

 - Please modify the value of `url` of `_config.yml` to your website's main `URL` (eg `http://xxx.github.io`).
-- Recommended modify the value of the two 'per_page` to be a multiple of `6`, such as: `12`, `18`, etc. so that the posts list can be displayed well under each screen.
+- Recommended modify the value of the two `per_page` to be a multiple of `6`, such as: `12`, `18`, etc. so that the posts list can be displayed well under each screen.
 - If you are a Chinese user, it is recommended to change the value of `language` to `zh-CN`.

 ### new categories page